 Venture about a block away to El Rey del Taco for authentic Mexican food.
 They make their own tortilla chips and a hot bowl of spicy soup that will keep you toasty in the coldest of temperatures.

 For excellent chocolate fondue, head to Juliette & Chocolat, which has several locations in town.
 It’s the real thing, served with a large plate full of various fruits such as strawberries and bananas, marshmallows, soft brownies, and pieces of sweet waffles.
 Along with milk or dark chocolate, you can order a sublime white chocolate fondue.

 If you are in the old part of town, head to Creperie Chez Suzette on 3 Rue Saint Paul E for their fondue.
 Try cheese if you’ve already had chocolate, opt for a crepe or simply defrost with a cup of cocoa.

 L’Express is perfect for dinner.
 This trendy establishment’s mirrored dining room has a European vibe.
 The menu offers the Francophile a wide selection of options including bone marrow with coarse salt, warm goat cheese salad, or duck foie gras as a starter.
 For the main course, try the quiche, cold roast beef, beef stew, steak tartare, or shrimp risotto.
 For dessert, the rum baba, house truffle, or a lemon or chocolate tart are sure things.

 Amtrak’s Adirondack whisks you through the Hudson Valley before hugging the shoreline of Lake Champlain, providing passengers with some of the most dramatic scenery in the Northeast.
-The journey to Montreal takes nine hours.
+The journey to Montreal takes just under eleven hours.

 Image credits: Tourism Montreal